 For the purpose of the policy implications under consideration, it is important to note that, even with these demand estimates, which could be considered to lie on low part of the spectrum, the argument in favour of swift action towards public tendering of new infrastructure seems strong.
 This is discussed in more detail in the following section.

-Balance between demand and capacity
+6. Balance between demand and capacity

-Figure 2.5 illustrates the balance between nominal capacity and projected demand as per Model 2.
+Figure no. 5 illustrates the balance between nominal capacity and projected demand as per Model 2.

-Figure 2.5.
-Demand and capacity: Existing and projected container terminals in the Valparaíso region
+Figure 5.
+Demand & capacity - existing and projected container terminals in the Valparaíso region